-Note that summer vacation hours may differ.
+Note that summer vacation and holiday hours may differ.
 Children should expect to wear masks until further notice.

-Rockin Jump (Dublin and Fremont)
+Rockin’ Jump (Concord, Dublin, and Fremont)

-House of Air
+House of Air (San Francisco)

 3-8 year olds have a special area for jumping away from the big kids, so we concluded that House of Air is best for friends of the same age.
-The age spaces are mutually exclusive and the children cannot see each other, so we had to go over to “visit” our friends in the 3-year old area.
-The trampolines for the littles were pretty small too, as Laz is demonstrating by laying down with his lovey, which is what he was more in the mood for.
+The age spaces are mutually exclusive and the children cannot see each other, so we had to go over to “visit” our friends in the “Air Junior” area.
+The trampolines for the littles were pretty small too, as Laz (pictured) is demonstrating by laying down with his lovey, which is what he was more in the mood for.
 Oh, toddlers.

-Tips on trampoline parks
+Parent pro tips on trampoline parks

 - Leverage the location on a road trip.
 We stopped and jumped at Rockin’ Jump in Fremont for an hour before a long ride down the 101.
 If you drive the 5 south every Thanksgiving as we do, the Dublin location is on your way.
 Tire kids out so they can relax in the car.